jxtin/OOP_MiniProj/README.md

 ----------------------------------------------------------------

-Added functionality :
+Added functionalities :
 ----------------------------------------------------------------
-- Overloaded - Operator
+- Overloaded '-' Operator
-- Overloaded << and >> operators
+- Overloaded '<<" and '>>' operators
-- Added colors to the output terminal, using windows.h (Windows only)
+- Added colors to the output terminal, using windows.h (For windows only)
 - Default constructor
 - Array of distance objects